Dear readers of ADxS.org, please forgive the disruption.

 4.1.
 Uncontrollable

 4.2.
-Risk of rejection / of not belonging to the group
+Risk of rejection / not belonging

 4.3.
 Endocrine stress response and individual stress elements

-5. Stress Termination
+5. Stress cessation

 1. Chrousos, Gold P(1992): The concepts of stress and stress system disorders.
 Overview of physical and behavioral homeostasis.
 JAMA.
 1992 Mar 4;267(9):1244-52.